-81% of the College income is from ESFA Main funding, other income is through the Capacity & Delivery funds, Tuition Fund and the Centre for Excellence in Maths.
-Approximately £369k is received through Local Authority tier 3 High Needs funds.
+80% of the College income is from ESFA Main funding, other income is through the Capacity & Delivery funds, Tuition Fund and the Centre for Excellence in Maths.
+Approximately £294k is received through Local Authority tier 3 High Needs funds.

-Review of 2020/21 and Future Developments
+Review of 2021/22 and Future Developments

-Christ the King Sixth Form College has successfully delivered on our most recent strategic plan aim, which was to reconfigure our College to provide a comprehensive offer through a specialist sixth form approach at each site.
+CTK has an ambitious 5-year Strategic Plan.
+It has successfully delivered on our most recent strategic plan aim, which was to reconfigure our College to provide a comprehensive offer through a specialist sixth form approach at each site.
 Taken collectively our sixth forms offer an academic and vocational curriculum for students at Levels 1-3 and each Christ the King sixth form will contribute to this through a specialised approach.